city street

 Maybe she would try her hand at writing mysteries or crime thrillers, but another love story was out of the question.

-When the nurse left, Ursula closed her eyes and remembered the strange dream-like state she was in for the past three days.
+When the nurse left, Ursula closed her eyes and remembered the strange dream-like state she had been in for the past three days.
 Apparently, her mind, unable to face the truth of Harley's betrayal, had taken refuge in the happily-ever-after world she had created in her book.
 For a brief time, Harley had become Justus Coleridge, the man she had always dreamed of, her own heart's desire.
 In the fictional world, which contained only the details she'd written into her book, she had been young and beautiful and Harley/Justus loved her as much as she loved him.
 But by regaining her consciousness, she had lost Justus Coleridge forever.

 Perhaps, she thought sadly, I might have been better off never regaining my senses.
 Had I stayed in that no-detail world, I might now be Mrs. Justus Coleridge and be well on my way to living happily ever after.